Cookie04DE/Sekura/README.md

 It asks you for a block size and a block count.
 You may enter the size as a number with a suffix (e.g "4mb", "10GB", "1tb").
 The final size of the disk will be the size multiplied by the count plus 20 bytes for the disk header.

 The more blocks you choose the more file systems can fit on that disk.
-The block size needs to be a minimum of 32 bytes to accommodate the block header, but more size is needed to actually store data.
+The block size needs to be a minimum of 32 bytes to accommodate the block header, but more bytes are needed to actually store data.
 ### addDisk:
 This adds a disk previously created by `createDisk` to read and write partitions on it.
 ### createPartition: